AsherFarag/RatUI/README.md

 # <img src="Logo_SVG.svg" alt="RatUI Logo" style="width: 75px"> RatUI

 RatUI is a Retained-Mode Graphical User Interface library built for C++20.
-It's designed to work around your codebase rather than the other way around.
+It's designed for games and aims to integrate into your codebase rather than the other way around.

 ## Features

+* Retained-mode UI architecture
+* Simple, header-only design
+* User-defined containers so you can use your own, defaults to std implementations.

 Hopefully some soon.